EmbSys-WWU/IfaAbstractionRefinement_Artifact/README.md

 - Clone the repository locally.
 - If desired, add your own program files to SysCIR/testdata, so they are available in the image.
-- Build the image of this container using `docker build -t artifact .` in the `SEFM26_Contribution` directory.
+- Build the image of this container using `docker build -t artifact .` in the `IfaAbstractionRefinement_Artifact` directory.
 This step might take a few minutes and will download the necessary dependencies for the Docker image.
 These dependencies are gcc, g++, lightweight Java, Maven, and the dependencies and plugins listed in `SC2AST/pom.xml` and `IfaAbstractionRefinement/pom.xml`.